Kavita-Yadav/Learning-BigData/HDFS-and-MapReduce/README.md

 - If entire node goes down,it could be the application master and resource manager will try to restart it.
 - If resource manager goes down, set up 'High Availability(HA)' using Zookeeper to have a hot standby.

-_iExample of MapReduce for Movie Ratings data in python using above datatable:i_
+_Example of MapReduce for Movie Ratings data in python using above datatable:_

 1. Map each input line to (rating,1)
 2. Reduce each rating with sum of all the 1's.